po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/06-Stu_Update-Delete/README.md

 * It's done when I use the existing `/create` GET Route to create a new document that includes a title.

-* It's done when I add a new `/delete` DELETE route that uses a filter to find a single document by title and deletes that document.
-The title name should be provided by the request body.
+* It's done when I add a new `/delete` DELETE route that uses a filter to find a single document by its unique `_id` and deletes that document.
+The `_id` value should be provided by the request body.

 * It is done when I test the route using Insomnia and the document I just created is deleted.
 No other documents should be changed.

 ## 💡 Hints

 Why is it important to specify a filter when updating and deleting documents?

+Do you need to use `ObjectId()` when sending an `_id` string in JSON?
+Why or why not?

 ## 🏆 Bonus